aless80/tantrix/README.md

 Shift with two players: once I shifted one of them before confirming.
 I saw error: "move: You cannot move the tile as it is to this hexagon"

 #BUG
-no turn change after single forced tile
+Once I saw: no turn change after single forced tile.
+I think i cannot reproduce this in debug mode
 #BUG
-1 tile, shift down, place tile next to it, it says "is not adjacent"
+Once I saw: 1 tile, shift down, place tile next to it, it says "is not adjacent"

 #BUG
 1 forced tile is shown even if it leads to an impossible place because of 3 colors